What is an option?

 The difference on dilution for existing shareholders can be meaningful as demonstrated in the diagram below: a simplified example where £250 is invested in a business valued at £1,000 with the requirement that the option pool is maintained at 15% of FD equity.

-llustration of the impact on dilution of a pre- and post-round option adjustment
+The impact on dilution of a pre- and post-round option adjustment.

 A share option plan is a key component of the remuneration strategy for an early stage private company, these days perhaps even a hygiene factor.
 The technical aspects of a scheme will require some careful thought and professional advice.
 However, a well designed scheme helps align incentives of employees and owners, and at the same time provides potentially significant and therefore highly motivating returns with no cash exposure for either party.